2020 Pacific typhoon season: Typhoon Saudel (Pepito)

 On October 16 UTC, the JTWC began tracking an area of convection approximately 463 nmi east-southeast of Palau.
 On October 18 at 21:00 UTC, the PAGASA upgraded the system into a tropical depression, and named the system Pepito.
 A few hours later, the JMA also recognized the system into a tropical depression, and subsequently issued their first warning on the system.
 As the system intensified as it approached Northern Luzon, the JMA upgraded the system into a tropical storm and named the system Saudel.
 The PAGASA also declared the system as a tropical storm, and began issuing Signal #2 tropical cyclone warnings in preparation for its landfall.
-Saudel made landfall over the San Ildefonso Peninsula in Casiguran, Aurora on October 20 at 13:00 UTC (21:00 PHT) and began crossing the Luzon Island, emerging over the South China Sea hours later.
+Saudel made landfall over the San Ildefonso Peninsula in Casiguran, Aurora on October 20 at 13:00 UTC (21:00 PHT) and began crossing the Luzon Island.
+Saudel made another landfall over Anda, Pangasinan before emerging over the South China Sea hours later.
 As the storm left the Philippine Area of Responsibility, the developing severe tropical storm was upgraded into a typhoon by the JMA, the JTWC, and by the PAGASA in their final bulletin for the system.
+As it emerged through the South China Sea, Saudel started to gradually weaken, and downgraded into a severe tropical storm.
+It moved westwards through the Gulf of Tonkin where increasingly unfavorable conditions made Saudel deteriorate rapidly on October 25.
+Saudel degenerated into a remnant low Quảng Bình Province in Vietnam.

-As of October 24, the NDRRMC reported total damages of about ₱105.8 million (US$2.18 million).
+As of October 24, the NDRRMC reported total damages of about ₱106 million (US$2.18 million).